NationalCentreTruthReconciliation/Secure-Record-Transfer/docs/running/production.rst

 ***********************************

-To tell the record transfer app to use the **recordtransfer** MySQL database as the **django** user, edit the environment file at :code:`/opt/NCTR-Bagit-Record-Transfer/.env`.
-Remember, this file is used to store all of the secrets used for the record transfer application.
+To tell the record transfer app to use the **recordtransfer** MySQL database as the **django** user, add these lines to the environment file at :code:`/opt/NCTR-Bagit-Record-Transfer/.env`:

-Add these lines to the environment file, substituting 'password' for the password you used above:

 .. code-block::